 Not theoretical — a licensed, functioning system already onboarding participants.

-Singapore's MAS framework provides enforceable legal status for tokenized assets.
+MAS framework provides enforceable legal status for tokenized assets.

 By creating a digital twin — a tokenized representation of a physical barrel — oil transcends its traditional role as a commodity and becomes a financial instrument with programmable capabilities.
 Each token mirrors its physical counterpart with complete fidelity: grade, location, chain of custody, and ownership history recorded immutably on-chain.